 A complaint filed by an employee, group of employees, labor organization or public employer alleging an unfair labor practice by:

 A Summons is served on the defendant and timelines set for an answer to be filed.
-Then an investigation is conducted – the charge is either dismissed or a finding of probable merit issued to the parties and the matter is transferred to schedule a hearing.
+Then an investigation is conducted – the charge is either dismissed or a finding of probable merit is issued to the parties and the matter is transferred to schedule a hearing.
 Forms for filing unfair labor practice charges are found at http://erd.dli.mt.gov/labor-standards/board-of-personnel-appeals/bopa-forms.html

 Filed by a labor organization or public employer requesting the assistance of a mediator in resolving a dispute arising from contract negotiations.
 Forms for assistance are found on the Internet at http://erd.dli.mt.gov/labor-standards/board-of-personnel-appeals/bopa-forms.html

 Parties using the Interest-Based Bargaining approach can request assistance of a mediator to assess the dynamics of the bargaining teams and re-focus the team's efforts toward those steps in the problem solving process that are causing difficulty in reaching consensus.

 May be filed by either party to a dispute (labor organization or public employer) – matters in disagreement may be more readily settled if the facts involved are determined and publicly known.
 Upon request a list of five to seven fact finders is jointly sent to the parties, the parties each strike alternate names and the remaining name is designated fact finder.
 The fact finder is appointed and immediately contacts the parties to set a date of hearing.
-Upon completion of the hearing – the fact finder is required to furnish the Board a copy of the award.
+Upon completion of the hearing, the fact finder is required to furnish the Board a copy of the award.
 This award is made public 5 days after it is submitted to the parties.
 The decision is not binding.
 Assistance forms are found at http://erd.dli.mt.gov/labor-standards/board-of-personnel-appeals/bopa-forms.html

-Appeals filed by employees (or group of employees) covered by the state employee classification and pay plan – accepted at step 3 if proper criteria are met and transferred to schedule a hearing.
-Decision is appealable to the full Board.
+Appeals filed by employees (or group of employees) who are covered by the state employee classification and pay plan are accepted at step 3.
+If proper criteria are met, the matter is transferred to schedule for a hearing.
+The decision is appealable to the full Board.
 Forms for a classification or wage appeal are found at http://erd.dli.mt.gov/labor-standards/board-of-personnel-appeals/bopa-forms.html

-Provides employees of these two state departments an orderly and uniform method to file and process personnel grievances – other departmental grievances are handled according to the MOM manual.
+Provides employees of these two state departments an orderly and uniform method to file and process personnel grievances.
+Other departmental grievances are handled according to the Montana Operations Manual (MOM).
 Upon filing, an investigation is conducted and a preliminary decision is issued.
 This preliminary decision is appealable to hearings and that decision is appealable to the full Board.
 Forms to file a grievance are found at http://erd.dli.mt.gov/labor-standards/board-of-personnel-appeals/bopa-forms.html